amrutas16/DevOpsBuild/README.md

 ###Contribution:
 1. Jenkins setup and configuration : Akanksha,Amruta and Vaibhav
-2. Webhooks configuration : Akanksha,Amruta and Vaibhav
+2. Webhooks configuration : Akanksha, Amruta and Vaibhav
-3. Maven setup and code : Akanksha,Amruta and Vaibhav
+3. Maven setup and code : Akanksha, Amruta and Vaibhav
+4. Screencast : Amruta